nf-core/proteinfold/README.md

 ## Credits

-nf-core/proteinfold was originally written by Athanasios Baltzis, Jose Espinosa-Carrasco, Harshil Patel.
+nf-core/proteinfold was originally written by Athanasios Baltzis, Jose Espinosa-Carrasco, Luisa Santus, Harshil Patel.

 We thank the following people for their extensive assistance in the development of this pipeline: